hackmysql/website/content/book-4.md

 series: "Behind the Book"
 params:
   path: data
+  description: "Access patterns are talked about constantly but rarely enumerated.
+This post catalogues the specific ways applications access MySQL and why each one matters for performance."
 ---

 Access patterns intrigue me because it seems that everyone knows what they are and talks about them, but there's also very little written about them&mdash;in MySQL literature, at least.